Hernies/herniesNET/_posts/2024-12-25-Building-custom-qmk-firmware-for-RP2040.md

 tags:
   - qmk
 ---
-This is how I personally managed to get a binary file adequate for the RP2040 MCU in my ferris sweep setup
+This is how I personally managed to get a binary file adequate for the RP2040 MCU in my ferris sweep setup.
+The microcontroller is the 0xCB Helios, a promicro 'clone'.

 Clone qmk repo

 `git clone https://github.com/qmk/qmk_firmware.git`

 Cd to the repo

 Build the dev shell on nixOs

 `nix-shell shell.nix`

 update submodules

-`git submodule update --init --recursived`
+`qmk git-submodule --sync`

 go to https://config.qmk.fm/#/ferris/sweep/LAYOUT_split_3x5_2

 modify your keymap.

 Download your JSON with changes
 (in this example i am modifying my ferris sweep to hold a layer with just the left hand keyboard holding just the letter keys so i dont have to deal with layers while gaming)